bitwiseworks/python-os2/Doc/library/sqlite3.rst

       If the *size* parameter is used, then it is best for it to retain the same value from one :meth:`fetchmany` call to the next.

+      .. versionchanged:: 3.13.8
+         Negative *size* values are rejected by raising :exc:`ValueError`.

    .. method:: fetchall()

       Return all (remaining) rows of a query result as a :class:`list`.